Docker

 Remote-Containers: Open Folder in Container...

-If your container is running in a CI/CD environment such as a github action then refer to the CI/CD documentation.
+If your container is running in a CI/CD environment such as a github action then refer to the documentation.